 You may be aware that Microsoft has ended support for Windows 7.
 What this means is that drivers and updates won’t be as good as the systems where support is still available.
 Not even mentioning the security and safety features you’d be missing out on by getting Windows 7 now.

 Choosing the best Windows 10 version is inarguably a crucial step in creating a lit gaming setup.
 If you are running games on a dedicated PC, then Windows 10 Home should be your priority.
-With every feature to boost your game, this is an effective, yet affordable version for playing games.
+With every feature to boost your game, this is effective, yet affordable version for playing games.